E3 series Bullet Train

 History

-The E3 series is the second mini-Shinkansen, developed for Akita and Yamagata Shinkansen.
+The E3 series is the second mini-Shinkansen, developed for the Akita and Yamagata Shinkansen.
 Its maximum speed is 275 km/h (171 mph) on high-speed rail, and 130 km/h (81 mph) on non-high-speed rail.
-They initially formed of five coaches, but soon became six.
-Those on Yamagata Shinkansen consist of seven.
-The couplers of the series are compatible not only with E2 series, but also 200 series, E4 series and E5 series.
+They were initially formed of five coaches, but soon became six.
+Those on the Yamagata Shinkansen consisted of seven.
+The couplers of the series were compatible not only with E2 series, but also 200 series, E4 series and E5 series.

-The E3 series were introduced to Komachi (Tokyo - Akita) services when Akita Shinkansen was opened in 1997.
-They were also introduced to Tsubasa (Tokyo - Shinjo) in 1999, when Yamagata Shinkansen was extended from Yamagata to Shinjo.
-In most cases, they formed 16 or 17 coaches together with the E2 or E5 series.
+The E3 series were introduced to Komachi (Tokyo - Akita) services when the Akita Shinkansen was opened in 1997.
+They were also introduced to Tsubasa (Tokyo - Shinjo) in 1999, when the Yamagata Shinkansen was extended from Yamagata to Shinjo.
+In most cases, they were formed of 16 or 17 coaches with the 200, E2, E4 or E5 series.

 Current Operations & Future Prospects